Best Lead-Free Hunting Ammo: Is Copper the New Lead?

 Barnes LRX

-Barnes Long Range eXpanding (LRX) bullets are designed to exhibit impressively flat trajectories across vast distances, as well as penetrate deeply and fan out four razor-sharp cutting petals throughout penetration.
+Barnes Long Range eXpanding (LRX) bullets are designed to exhibit impressively flat trajectories across vast distances, penetrate deeply, and fan out through penetration.

 Barnes TTSX